Offshoring, outsourcing, nearshoring, onshoring: what’s the difference?

-When companies want to scale up their development team, the most obvious solution is to hire locally.
-Put out a job advert, maybe enlist a recruiter, then interview the best candidates.
-However, this is easier said than done.
+When companies want to scale their development team, it isn’t uncommon to hire locally — put out job adverts, enlist recruiters, and interview the best candidates.
+However, it’s easier said than done.

-An acute shortage of developers, combined with a continuous increase in salary expectations, has prompted more and more companies to assess their options.
+Today, an acute shortage of developers, combined with a continuous increase in salary expectations, has prompted more and more companies to assess their options.
+This has led to the increasing popularity of models like ‘offshoring’, ‘nearshoring’, and ‘outsourcing’.

-The problem with these results is that most of the information is vague and limited.
+However, most of the information available on the Internet is vague and limited.
 So we’ve put the answers together for you.
-In this piece, we’ll talk through the definitions, pros, and cons of these four headline models: outsourcing, onshoring, nearshoring, and offshoring.
+In this piece, we’ll talk through the definitions, pros, and cons of four headline models: outsourcing, onshoring, nearshoring, and offshoring.

 Let’s start with some definitions